 Friday and Saturday evenings, from 4pm to 10pm, and in the cooler months, on Sunday during the day, make your way to the Eat Street Markets.
 This Asian style food heaven is the place you go if you don’t care about your waistline although there are some available options for those on a Gluten Free or Vegetarian diet.
 There is an entry fee – currently $2.50 for adults and you can’t take in your own food or drinks.
 There’s live entertainment on a stage in the middle of the market, the website has details of what’s on.
 Free parking is available or you can catch the CityCat to Brett’s Wharf and walk in the same direction along the river for about 8-10 minutes.

 Editor’s note: From April 2017, Eat Street has been renamed Eat Street Northshore and has moved to a much more expansive location a little downstream.
-It’s still along the same street but get off the CityCat at the Hamilton Northshore stop.
+It’s still along the same street but if you go by CityCat, get off at the Hamilton Northshore stop.

 Museums, Galleries & Libraries